unnsse/DankPolynomials/README.md

 - First build downloads all dependencies (normal)
 - Subsequent builds use layer caching and are much faster
 - Only source code changes trigger recompilation

-## License

-This project is open source.
-Feel free to explore, learn, and contribute to the fascinating world of polynomial prime generation!